 Chapter 5: Between Voice and Voices: Negotiating value among interpreters in Toronto

 Chapter 6: "A breathtaking English": Negotiating what counts as distinctive linguistic capital at an elite international school near Barcelona

-Chapter 7: Language as an economic and political resource in the making of a Himalayan tourism village
+Chapter 7: Language, ethnicity, and tourism in the making of a Himalayan Tamang village

 Bal Krishna Sharma

 Chapter 8: When linguistic capital isn’t enough: personality development and English speakerhood as capital in India

 Chapter 9: Ideologies of multilingualism as an investment and as a marketable commodity among Greek expat families in Luxembourg

 Chapter 10: Names as linguistic capital